sxtq/monerod-uptime/README.md

 # Recommended Setup
 This was created on debian so stick to ubuntu based distros or you will need to modify the script

-NOTE: This requires the following dependencies:
+NOTE: This requires the following dependencies
 ```
 sudo apt install tmux wget gnupg curl
 ```